Clinical Research Track & Firm

 The curriculum consists of:

-- Didactic sessions (1.5-2 hour sessions every 5 weeks),
+- Didactic and group sessions (2 hour sessions every 5 weeks)

 - Mentored research with protected research elective weeks (minimum of 4 weeks and maximum of 8 weeks per year).